 Our user database is encrypted and regularly backed up to Amazon S3 in the US.
 Our website is hosted on Amazon S3 and CloudFront.

 We have no known breaches in our past.

 If you sign up for a paid plan with a credit card, your information is stored with Stripe, our payments processing vendor.
 This is our default option, and you will be invoiced and billed directly through Stripe.
 Your financial information is never stored on our servers.
-If you have paper billing, invoices are stored with Zoho.
-If you pay an invoice through Zoho, it will route the payment through our Stripe account (unless you have paid via paper check or ACH).
+If you have paper billing, invoices are stored with Quickbooks.
+If you pay an invoice through Quickbooks, it will route the payment through our Stripe account (unless you have paid via paper check or ACH).
 We have signed Data Processing Agreements with both vendors.

 We cannot see your full credit card number.

 For accounting and tax purposes, we keep records of customer payments.